Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 candidateTypes.RemoveAll(gem => gem.tag == manager.gemsGrid[i, j - 1].tag);

-// Pick a random gem from remaining options
+// Choose a random prefab from the remaining candidates

 GameObject gem = Instantiate(